Heart Valve Problems: Mitral Valve Prolapse

 Trouble breathing with activity

 Mitral valve prolapse is often present from birth.
-Or it develops later in life because of wear and tear or other health problems.
+But in some people, it can develop later in life.
 In some cases, the condition is inherited (passed down from your parents).

 Treating Mitral Valve Prolapse

-Mitral valve prolapse rarely needs treatment, unless symptoms are severe.
+Most people with mitral valve prolapse have mild disease that is stable and doesn't need to be treated.
+But sometimes the valves get more stretched out over time and can cause symptoms.
 Medications can help relieve symptoms.
 Your doctor may ask you to come in from time to time for tests to check your heart valve and to be sure the problem hasn’t gotten worse.